dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_form/building_your_form.md

 ![Adding a rule to a field.](../images/formbuilder_9.png)

-Under &ldquo;Only show this field if&hellip;&rdquo;, select the appropriate options.
-In this example, we only want to show this question if they live in the right city.
+Under &ldquo;Only show this field if&hellip;&rdquo; select the appropriate options.
+In this example, we want to show this question only if they live in the right city.

 ![Setting conditions for a rule.](../images/formbuilder_10.png)